 The Soap Boilers

-Lots of foam is not very cleansing, but rather drying.
 Soap is like cheese.
 It must mature for one to eight months.
-No piece is the same as another.
-Because the temperature and the weather influence the colour.
-The production process is reminiscent of baking for fun at a very basic level.
-Using a very big mixer and lots of forms.
-It comes down to milligrams.
-In order to get the right consistency and a result that feels beautiful.
-Because ultimately, soap is not like plastic.
-And also likes to release its fragrance in the wardrobe.
+No piece is the same as the other.
+Because temperature and weather influence the colouring.
+The production is, to a certain degree, reminiscent of the joy of baking.
+With a large stirrer and lots of little moulds.
+It comes down to the milligram.
+For the right consistency and a tactile result.

 There is a lot to discover.